US disrupts Russian military-run DNS hijacking network, Justice Department says

 The Russian Embassy in Washington did not respond to requests for comment.

+Microsoft identified more than 200 organisations and 5,000 consumer devices impacted by the hacking operation, the company said.

-Lumen Technologies' Black Lotus Labs, which identified part of the botnet infrastructure last year, said in a blog post that the operations primarily targeted government agencies, including ministries of foreign affairs, law enforcement and third-party email providers.
+Lumen Technologies’ Black Lotus Labs, which identified part of the botnet infrastructure in 2025, said in a blog post that the operations primarily targeted government agencies, including ministries of foreign affairs, law enforcement and third-party email providers.